 In Judges 1:16, Judah lacked obedience to God’s word.
 He would not drive out the inhabitants of the land as God had commanded.
 And the other tribes followed suit.
 They settled down among the inhabitants of the land.
 Rid your life of sin and the fleshly desires and fill that void with the peace and grace of Almighty God.
 Hallelujah.
 Sin has destroyed many nations and has destroyed many churches.
 I have seen many church leaders fall from their throne and are still living in disgrace.
 Are you walking in their footsteps?
 Come along and follow the word of the Lord, it is not too late for you to get onboard.
 I have a captain to introduce to you.
 Not one to fall asleep, but is ever watching for dangers on the journey.
 The waves may be rough, but I assure you that His hands have a firm grip on the wheel.

 We do the same thing.
 We are commanded to be separate from sin.
 We are to rid ourselves of our old sinful habits after we get saved.
-We should also abstain from evil company as well as wicked behaviour.
-Of course we should not drink.
+We should also abstain from the evil company as well as wicked behaviour.
+Of course, we should not drink.
 But we also should not keep company with drunkards.
 Neither should we compromise and say that people should just quietly live and let live.
 Sin should be pointed out and denounced.
 Not coddled and lived with.
 In America, liquor was once illegal.
 Now it is big business.
-In the governmental circles as well as business.
+In governmental circles as well as business.
 Look at the taxation on this sinful practice.
-OK so drinking is alright as long as someone pays the taxes on the booze.
+OK, so drinking is alright as long as someone pays the taxes on the booze.
 In our state now it is gambling that has come to be what alcohol has been for some time.
 A great ugly blight on our state’s social landscape.
-In St. Vincent and the Grenadines the government has removed the taxes on lottery winnings.
+In St. Vincent and the Grenadines, the government has removed the taxes on lottery winnings.
 This means more money in your pockets and it will encourage more people to play the games.
-It may be OK to indulge in practices at home as long as it is out the publics eyes.
+It may be OK to indulge in practices at home as long as it is out of the public eyes.
 Let me tell you God still sees us and is recording our actions.

 Gambling is extortion, plain and simple.
 And those who make their living in the gaming industry are guilty.
 Just as guilty as any man who impoverishes his family to take a foolish chance at a wish for easy money.
 As well as the government that makes taxes off the sinful practice.

 Another cause for the failure of God’s children in this world is a lack of vision.
-In Judges 1:19 we see that they are blinded by the enemies strength.
+In Judges 1:19 we see that they are blinded by the enemies’ strength.
 They could not see past the chariots of iron.

 In much the same way, the few people in this world who would stand for right and good are afraid of the superior numbers of the opposition.
 It is obvious that the devil has us outnumbered, as far as the eye can see, but we must remind ourselves that they that be on our part far outnumber they that be against us.
 God is on our side.
 The armies of Heaven are around us.
 We are not alone, and we are not outnumbered.
 Let us be resolved to stand no matter what the odds.
 It may be a handful of co-workers.
 It may be one friend, or it may be a hundred, a thousand that are against us.
-With God on our side what can’t we do?
+With God on our side, what can’t we do?
 What can’t God do?